delta-incubator/dat/README.md

       |-- table_content.parquet
 ```

-Each test case is a folder, named for it's test.
+Each test case is a folder, named for its test.
 It contains:

  * `test_case_info.json`: document that provides the names and human-friendly description of the test.
  * `delta`: the root directory of the Delta Lake table.